ROXER94/Project-Euler-Application/README.md

 # Project-Euler-Application

-This application, built in C#, demonstrates my solutions to 160+ Project Euler problems.
+This C# application demonstrates my solutions to 160+ Project Euler problems.

 ## Get Started

 1. Clone/download this repository to your computer

-2. Ensure dependency ICSharpCode.TextEditor.dll is adjacent to the executable
+2. Ensure dependency ICSharpCode.TextEditor.dll is adjacent to Project-Euler-Application.exe

 3. Run Project-Euler-Application.exe